Money Expert > Life Insurance > Redundancy insurance

 Not everyone will qualify for redundancy cover.
 If you’re on a temporary contract, work part-time or are self-employed many payment protection policies won’t cover you.
 Depending on your circumstances, you may be able to apply for these products but you should watch out for exclusions.

 Furthermore, if if you’re not kept on for a permanent position after a probation period or if you’re asked to leave by your employer for reasons such as misconduct, you won’t qualify for a payment.
-Likewise, if you take voluntary redundancy.
+Likewise, you would not have cover for taking voluntary redundancy.
 It’s also possible that you may meet limitations for redundancy insurance – or even not qualify altogether – due to your age.

 Finally, if you know your job is at risk and there’s a likelihood of you being made redundant, for example if redundancies have already been announced at your place of work, then you won’t qualify.
 For this reason, policies tend to have an exclusion period of about 3-4 months from the date the policy is taken out before you can make a claim.